 - Shiplap is the traditional and ever popular cladding profile for use in garden offices and garden rooms.
 Shiplap features smooth planed and fully interlocking tongued and grooved boarding.
 The design ensures that rainwater drains quickly and the timber dries quickly.
 This helps to ensure a longer life for your home office.
-Our garden offices feature properly tongued and grooved boarding which is stronger than the half lap shiplap or rebated shiplap used by many others.
+Our shiplap garden rooms and offices feature fully interlocking tongued and grooved boarding.

 Where should I locate my garden office?

-What type of base is suitable for my garden office?
+What type of base is suitable for my garden room?

 What access is required to deliver my garden office?

-Is my garden office suitable for DIY assembly?
+Is my garden room suitable for DIY assembly?

 Can I have electricity in my garden office?

-Is planning permission required for my garden office?
+Is planning permission required for my garden room or office?

-Is building regulations approval required for my garden office?
+Is building regulations approval required for my garden room or office?